 What happens when Sarah Abadhi, an infertile workaholic New York City attorney with no expectation of marriage or babies, hooks up for five months with a driven pediatric ICU doctor who’s allergic to commitment and inexplicably becomes pregnant?
 Find out in the new e-novel “Fertility” by Denise Gelberg ’72, Ph.D. ’93, a former teacher and ILR […]

 A short documentary on how Cornell’s AguaClara engineering research team is bringing clean water to Honduras was commissioned by AguaClara’s Honduran partner, the nonprofit Agua Para El Pueblo.
 The 9-minute video, with English subtitles, describes AguaClara’s impact on rural communities that now have access to safe, clean drinking water.

 Watch chemistry professor David Collum – an expert on finance – give his annual financial year in review Dec.
 21. Among other things, Collum covers the Mayan calendar, broken markets and broke students saddled with ever-increasing debt.

+Move over, turkeys: Mann Library has launched a new online exhibition about the recent resurgence of interest in small-scale poultry-keeping.
 “Backyard Revival: American Heritage Poultry” delves into the history of raising chickens everywhere from private backyards to huge industrial operations.
-Individual breeds are pictured and catalogued, and digitized photographs, feed catalogs, book covers and more tell the story of the transformation.
-The exhibition also includes items from the Rice Poultry Collection, which is a major repository of information on current and historical poultry science.
+Individual breeds are pictured and catalogued, and digitized photographs, feed catalogs, book covers and more tell […]keep looking »